dimadesu/android-rtmp-ingest/README.md

 sv status nginx
 ```

+## TODO: This section needs to be re-written for Termux.
+Skip it for now
 ## (Optional) Configure MediaMTX to auto start as a service

 Please refer to documention in MediaMTX README https://github.com/bluenviron/mediamtx?tab=readme-ov-file#start-on-boot